afefa-karakra/Hotel-Management-System/README.md

 The application should now be running in a Docker container on http://localhost:8080.

 #### what we have learned from this project:
-Everything has been mentioned previously
+Everything has been mentioned previously as (secured API endpoints and using Swagger documentation,also a Docker configuration).